 Should abortions be allowed for someone who knows their baby will have a serious illness, condition or disability?

-Do women regret having an abortion?
+Do people regret having an abortion?

-Of course it’s possible to regret having had an abortion, possible to experience feelings of regret or loss afterwards, and we do not wish to erase the experiences of women who do.
+Of course it’s possible to regret having had an abortion, possible to experience feelings of regret or loss afterwards, and we do not wish to erase the experiences of people who do.
 However it is also possible to feel a sense of relief and closure after having an abortion.
 Similarly, it’s possible to regret having placed a child for adoption, having adopted a child, having given birth, not having given birth – or not having had the choice not to give birth.
 Such is the variety of human experiences and emotions.

-Significantly, restricting women’s access to abortion does provoke feelings of depression and anxiety and does increase the risk of suicide in pregnancy.
+Significantly, restricting access to abortion does provoke feelings of depression and anxiety and does increase the risk of suicide in pregnancy.
 This burden is merely exacerbated by the isolation and stigmatisation felt by those compelled to travel overseas for access to safe, legal abortion services.

 How old should a person be to get an abortion without parental consent?